JulianKeller/dungeoncrawl/dungeoncrawl/issues/attributes-issues.md

 [43] - add the boss into the game when all skeletons are dead [44] - add a winning state when the boss is defeated [45] - update player HP
+[46] - send path weights back to the player again using existing methods

 ## Resolved Issues ##
 [1] - Draw 4 game characters